 - June 18, 2016

 In your late teens to early twenties, there is a significant possibility that your wisdom teeth will pop through.
 They may well grow crooked, not erupt, or be completely impacted.
-When any of these things happen, it’s in your best interest to extract your wisdom teeth.
-While many dentists will refer wisdom tooth extraction out to other surgeons, we do it all right here.
-In fact, your wisdom teeth can be removed in just one appointment.
+When wisdom tooth problems start to arise, it’s in your best interest to extract the tooth/teeth.
+While many dentists will refer wisdom tooth removal out to other surgeons, we do it all right here.
+In fact, your wisdom teeth can be removed in just one appointment!

 Untreated cavities can turn into a bad situation for you.
 You can trust that we will do everything in our power to save your natural teeth.
-But when your tooth is too damaged to be restored through a filling, root canal therapy, or endodontic treatment, we may need to extract it to save the rest of your smile.
+But sometimes a tooth is too damaged to be restored through a filling, root canal therapy, or endodontic treatment.
+When this happens, removing a tooth is the best option in order to save the rest of your smile.

 When gum disease attacks your gums and underlying bone, some teeth may become too loose to be saved by conservative gum disease therapies.
-This is why it is always better to catch these things sooner rather than later!
+This is why it is always better to catch gum disease symptoms sooner rather than later!